STUDY JAPANESE ONLINE WITH NATIVES HERE

 Niigata - 1964 AD

-28 people died and entire buildings were destroyed by liquefaction.
-The tsunami destroyed the port of Niigata.
+28 people died and entire buildings were destroyed due to liquefaction.
+The tsunami destroyed the port of 新潟 (Niigata).

 Okushiri, Hokkaido - 1993 AD

-A devastating tsunami occurred along the coasts of Hokkaido, the result of a magnitude 7.8 earthquake 130 km off the coast on July 12, 1993.
-Within minutes, the Japan Meteorological Agency issued a tsunami warning, which was broadcast by NHK in English and Japanese.
-However, it was already too late for Okushiri, a small island near the epicenter, where some waves reached 30 meters and hit within two to five minutes of the earthquake.
-Despite being surrounded by tsunami barriers, Aonae, a small village, was devastated over the next hour by 13 waves of over two meters in height that came in from various directions.
-Of 250 people killed as a result of the earthquake, 197 were victims of the tsunami that hit Okushiri, the waves also caused deaths on the coast of Hokkaido.
+A devastating tsunami occurred along the shores of Hokkaido, resulting from a magnitude 7.8 earthquake, 130 km off the coast, on July 12, 1993.
+Within minutes, the Japan Meteorological Agency issued a tsunami alert, which was broadcast by NHK in English and 日本語.
+However, it was already too late for Okushiri, a small island near the epicenter, where some waves reached 30 meters and struck within two to five minutes of the earthquake.
+Despite being surrounded by tsunami barriers, Aonae, a small village, was devastated in the following hour by 13 waves over two meters high that came from various directions.
+Of the 250 people killed as a result of the earthquake, 197 were victims of the tsunami that struck Okushiri; the waves also caused deaths along the coast of Hokkaido.

 Tsunami in Japan - Tohoku - 2011 AD

 On March 11, 2011, along the Pacific coast of Japan, a magnitude 9.0 earthquake produced a 10-meter-high tsunami along the northeast coast of Japan.
-The wave caused widespread devastation, with an official count of 18,550 people killed.
-The biggest tsunami recorded in Miyako, Iwate reached a total height of 40.5 meters.
-In addition, the wave caused several explosions at the Fukushima nuclear power plant.
-Tsunami alerts have been issued across the Pacific coast.
+The wave caused widespread devastation, with an official count of 18,550 people dead.
+The largest recorded tsunami in Miyako, Iwate reached a total height of 40.5 meters.
+Additionally, the wave caused several explosions at the Fukushima nuclear power plant.
+Tsunami alerts were issued along the entire Pacific coast.

 Tsunami in Japan

-As devastating as it is, we cannot be afraid, the unforeseen can happen anywhere.
-Not to mention that throughout the history of Japan, all these deaths caused are not even close to the deaths caused by violence and recklessness of traffic in Brazil.
+As devastating as it may be, we cannot be afraid, the unexpected can happen anywhere.
+Not to mention that throughout Japan's history, all these deaths caused are nowhere near the deaths caused by violence and traffic recklessness in Brazil.